Photo by Timon Studler on Unsplash

 Generally speaking we do not want democratic societies to live with imposed values.
 Democracy is about voluntary association.

 The alternative is to accept that we live in a situation where people take different approaches to value judgements and that we should look to the procedures for democratic exchange as aids to a social learning process.
 In an unstable and inconsistent world we do not resolve our underlying differences.
 But we can at least try to find the step that we can all agree represents a temporary ‘better there’.
 We accept instability as part of the learning process and do not expect or seek more than a transitory ‘equilibrium’.

 In Romola the heroine learns from her personal experiences and from the social upheavals she sees around her.
-She learns to empathize with the peasant girl, to distinguish between the religious message of Savonarola and his secular ambitions for a puritan state, and to recognize the duplicity of her husband.
+She learns to empathize with the peasant girl, to distinguish between the religious message of Savonarola and his secular ambitions to lead a puritan state, and to recognize the duplicity of her husband.
 She learns that she must provide for Tessa and her children.